 In 1987, Mr. Morris joined the Criminal District Attorney’s Office in Denton, where his job was to represent Denton County in civil matters.
 He represented the County in employment and contract matters, and defended the County from prisoner lawsuits in both state and federal court.

-In 1992, Mr. Morris left the DA’s office and went back to private practice where he has been active in civil litigation in both state and federal court.
+In 1992, Mr. Morris left the DA’s office and went back to private practice and in 1994 joined Hammerle Finley where he has beeing practicing ever since.

 Areas of Practice:

 J.D. from University of Texas School of Law, Austin, Texas